Skip to main content

 Setting Up Your Backtest

 In backtesting, adjusting the number of stocks, their weights, and rebalancing frequency can significantly impact investment outcomes.
-As there is no universal solution, exploring different strategies and stock selections is crucial to find what works best.
+There is no universal solution, so exploring different strategies and stock selections is crucial to finding what works best.

 Practical wisdom suggests starting with about 25 stocks and monthly rebalancing.
 Yet, integrating risk-adjusted weighting schemes like Hierarchical Risk Parity might offer additional gains.
 Ultimately, only through backtesting with Scrab can you accurately evaluate and refine your strategy with concrete data, moving beyond theory to informed, data-driven decisions.